ko1/rubyhackchallenge/EN/4_bug.md

 This block shows "Control frame information", Ruby VM's frame information.
 These lines are strongly connected with VM implementation.
-Each lines contain the following information:
+Each line contains the following information:

 * `c`: Frame number (cf index)
 * `p`: Program counter
 * `s`: Stack pointer (depth)
 * `e`: Environment pointer (ep) which points an area of local variables.
-* Frame type. `EVAL` means a frame pushed by `eval`. `CFUNC` means a frame pushed by C implemented method.
+* Frame type. `EVAL` means a frame pushed by `eval`. `CFUNC` means a frame pushed by a method that is implemented in C.
 * Frame location.
 File path and line number for Ruby level frame.
 Method name for CFUNC.

 "Frame location" is similar to backtrace information.